Cathy Casey

-Cathy Casey is a New Zealand politician who is an Auckland Councillor, for the Albert-Eden-Roskill Ward.
+Cathy Casey is a New Zealand politician who was an Auckland Councillor, for the Albert-Eden-Roskill Ward, prior to her 2022 retirement.

 She has a particular interest in social issues, such as taking a strong stance against bylaws restricting or criminalising begging, considering it an example of a social issue that should not be left to the police to try and manage.
-She is also supported by various unions for her stance on subjects such as opposition against "casualisation" of Ports of Auckland's wharf workforce, and her support for the living wage campaign.
+She was also supported by various unions for her stance on subjects such as opposition against "casualisation" of Ports of Auckland's wharf workforce, and her support for the living wage campaign.

 Early years

 Born 1957, Casey moved to New Zealand from Scotland in 1987.

 She taught at Kuranui College and served on the board of trustees.
 Between 2001 and 2004 she worked at AUT University.

 Casey was formerly the partner of Matt McCarten.
 She has since been living in a relationship with her Dutch partner Kees and their blended family of three teenagers.